Attempting Transdisciplinary Research

 Applying Inductive Reasoning

-By applying inductive reasoning to ranges of scientific findings it could be possible to identify similarities or difference in order to define categories and concepts.
+By applying inductive reasoning to ranges of scientific findings it could be possible to identify similarities or differences in order to define categories and concepts.

 I have done this myself by looking at a range of research across what are consider separate scientific fields and seeking similarities, differences and associations.